 \end{definition}

-Of course, the most basic property of $\mu^q_k$ and $P_\sigma$ is that they recover the classical mutation and seed automorphism formulas $\mu_k$ and $P_\sigma$ as we put $q=1$ and remove hats from the generators $\wh{X}_v$.
-More importantly, they satisfy the quantum counterparts of the consistency relations of the classical mutations as in Lem.\ref{lem:classical_consistency_relations_for_mutations}: \begin{proposition}[\cite{BZ} {\cite[\S3.3]{FG09a}}] The quantum mutations $\mu^q_v$'s satisfy the following, when applied to ${\rm Frac}(\mathscr{X}^q_\Gamma)$ for an initial seed $\Gamma$ satisfying the respective conditions: \begin{enumerate} \item[\rm (1)] $\mu^q_v \mu^q_v = {\rm id}$ for any non-frozen node $v$, for any seed $\Gamma$;
+The most basic property of $\mu^q_k$ and $P_\sigma$ is that they recover the classical mutation and seed automorphism formulas $\mu_k$ and $P_\sigma$ when we put $q^{1/18}=1$.
+More importantly, they satisfy the quantum counterparts of the consistency relations of the classical mutations as in Lem.\ref{lem:classical_consistency_relations_for_mutations}: \begin{proposition}[\cite{BZ} {\cite[\S3.3]{FG09a}}] The quantum mutations $\mu^q_k$'s satisfy the following, when applied to ${\rm Frac}(\mathcal{X}^q_\Gamma)$ for an initial seed $\Gamma$ satisfying the respective conditions: \begin{enumerate} \item[\rm (1)] $\mu^q_v \mu^q_v = {\rm id}$ for any non-frozen node $v$, for any initial seed $\Gamma$;